 Planned Balance (Multilateral Training) for Cross Country Runners

-Cross country coaches frequently wear blinders while setting up the training macrocycles for their athletes.
+Cross country coaches frequently wear blinders while setting up the training macrocycles for their athletes, instead of using multilateral training.
 This narrow view prevents coaches from fully developing their athletes into a complete and balanced manner.

 Sport scientists have done an excellent job at identifying the five major bio-motor factors that an athlete needs to develop for athletic success regardless of the sport.
 These bio-motor skills are properly called Primary Physical Components (PPC).
 The five PPC are: 1) Speed; which is the ability to move the body and body parts rapidly, 2) Strength; which is the ability to produce force, 3) Flexibility; which is the ability to achieve large ranges of motions in the joints, 4) Coordination; which is the ability to perform skills efficiently and accurately and, 5) Endurance; which is the ability to withstand fatigue.
 Without question cross country runners require a highly developed endurance physical component to be successful.
 In contrast, a hurdler needs a highly developed coordination physical component.
 Other events need an emphasis on other PPC.
 The point is, all track events usually have one PPC that is the key to success in that event.
 The same is true for all sports and their lineup positions.
 It is up to the coach to balance the development of these PPC in order to match the needs of the position, or in the sport of track and field, the specific event.